GrivaMax initiated a process of obtaining FDA certification

 Quality and a safety of GrivaMax products have been clinically proven.

-Process of certification usually takes from 4 to 7 months.
-During this time we won't be able to sell our products on the territory of the USA, this is one of the FDA conditions.
-Dear customers, we apologize for temporary inconveniences.

-In June we will announce a production of the improved model PRO 272 of a second generation and a new model with 148 lasers, that will replace a current one with 80 lasers and you will be able to buy laser cap here: https://www.grivamax.com/
+In June 2017 we will complete production of the improved second generation model PRO 272, and introduce a new model with 148 lasers that will replace our current 80 lasers model and you will be able to buy laser cap here: https://www.grivamax.com/

-We made a number of necessary improvements and completely changed helmet USB connector.
-Now our device will be even better and more secure.
-At the same time, we kept the competitive market price compared to the different brands.
+We made a number of quality improvements and completely overhauled the helmet USB connector.
+At the same time, we are keeping the competitive market price compared to the different brands.

-In this coming fall GrivaMax Laboratories are planning to start producing the line of cosmetic products and vitamins for hair.
+This coming Fall, GrivaMax Laboratories is planning to start producing a line of cosmetic products and vitamins for hair.

 GrivaMax Laser Caps are the best products for hair restoration and prevention of hair loss